CPR Ratio for Adults, Children, and Infants

 Compression to Ventilation Ratio

 Compression to Ventilation Ratio refers to the number of external chest compression given, followed by the number of ventilation breaths given while performing CPR.
 According to the American Heart Association, the correct compression to ventilation ratio for adults is 30:2.
 It means to provide 30 chest compressions after 2 rescue breaths and maintain a steady rhythm.
-If there is another lay rescuer, the same method must be followed, except that each person can take turns performing the ventilation breaths and the compressions without pausing either.
+If there is another lay rescuer, the same method must be followed, except that each person take turns performing the ventilation breaths and the compressions without pausing either.

 American Heart Association guidelines also indicate that in patients with an advanced airway, one ventilation breath every six seconds should be given without interruptions in chest compression.